Jimmy O'Connor (author): Later life

 When O'Connor was released from prison in 1952, he became a reporter for the Empire News.
 Still trying to clear his name with a full pardon, O'Connor met and fell in love with barrister Nemone Lethbridge, who had joined his cause for complete exoneration.
 They were secretly married in 1959.
 When their marriage was made public in 1962, with the stigma of O'Connor still being out "At Her Majesty's Pleasure", Lethbridge was forced out of chambers and left unable to practise law.

 In 1968, O'Connor and Lethbridge petitioned the courts for a pardon based on new information concerning the pocket watch and the alleged confession to O'Connor by another man.
 Although the evidence against O'Connor was in doubt, in 1970 the courts denied O'Connor a full pardon.
-With his earnings as an author, as well as a received television plays by Lethbridge, the couple bought a villa on the isle of Mykonos, spending time with the likes of Aristotle and Jackie Onassis.
+With his earnings as an author, as well as a few well-received television plays by Lethbridge, the couple bought a villa on the isle of Mykonos, spending time with the likes of Aristotle and Jackie Onassis.

 O'Connor and Lethbridge's first son, Ragnar O'Connor, was born in 1970.
 O'Connor was still bitter about the denial of his pardon and drank most his money away, causing Lethbridge to leave him in 1971 and return to London seeking a restraining order.
 The couple reconciled long enough to have a second son, Milo O'Connor, in 1973, but shortly thereafter they divorced.
 O'Connor continued to drink heavily, and returned to London.

 In 1994, O'Connor was given access to a small selection of files from his 1942 trial.
 One memo suggested that the actual killer was the same man O'Connor claimed had confessed in 1968.
 Shortly after the discovery, O'Connor suffered a series of strokes and was placed in a Catholic charity nursing home by Lethbridge, just a few blocks from her home in Stoke Newington.

 On 29 September 2001, Jimmy O'Connor died after another series of strokes at the age of 83.

-In 2007 Lethbridge (having now been re-instated to chambers) was allowed to bring O'Connor's case once again before the courts.
+In 2007 Lethbridge (having now been reinstated to chambers) was allowed to bring O'Connor's case once again before the courts.